jaredly/j2/Roadmap.md

 ## Next little minute

-- [ ] TSTEES are broken
+- [x] TSTEES are broken
+	we've got an import loop somewhere, and its bad
+- [ ] ALSOOOO Why does `FullContext` have `ToTast` on it???? we should definitely have the conversion ctx's be like `FullContext & {ToTast: ToTast}`.

+- [ ] STOP SHORTENING ALIASES it jumps too much

+	because now defaultCtx is dying.
-- [ ] try doing ... a more forgiving parser! closing things are optional! but recommended.
+- [-] try doing ... a more forgiving parser! closing things are optional! but recommended.
+	- lol that went poorly.
+I'd have to lock down keywords a bunch more I think. better plan: hoist all aliases to the top? at least then things won't be jumping around also, if the cursor is right after a '(' and parsing fails, insert the dealio.
+Same for {

+- [x] ohhhh `if let`, my Analysis for `let` is being wrong :( I'll have to do it under /block/ now :/.